adriansteffan/steam-library-checker/README.md

 This is a somewhat old project of mine, but I decided to polish the UI a bit and make it public.
 (Don't expect any breathtaking usage of web technologies or best practices)

-### Trying it out

-Check it out at [steamchecker.adriansteffan.tech/](https://steamchecker.adriansteffan.tech/)

 ## Prerequisites

-There are a few requirements if you wish to self host this app yourself:
+There are a few requirements if you wish to host this app yourself:

 1. You will need a recent verion of [node.js](https://nodejs.org/en/download/).
 2. You need to aquire a personal [Steam API Key](https://steamcommunity.com/dev/apikey).